We occasionally use anchor links in our longer WordPress posts to help users quickly jump to the section they want to read.

 Next, you need to scroll down to the section that you want to show when users click on the link.

-Usually, this section is a heading (h2, h3, h4, etc.), but it could be any other HTML element or even a simple paragraph <p> tag.
+Usually, this section is a heading, but it could be any other HTML element or even a simple paragraph <p> tag.

 You can now save your changes and preview your website to test the anchor link.

-This method is suitable for users who regularly publish long-form articles and need to create table of contents with anchor links.
+The best way to automatically add anchor links in WordPress is by using the All in One SEO (AIOSEO) plugin.
+This method is suitable for users who regularly publish long-form articles and need to create a table of contents with anchor links.

-The first thing you need to do is install and activate the Easy Table of Contents plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate the AIOSEO Lite plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 You can now save your changes and preview your article.
 The plugin will automatically display a list of anchor links as your table of contents.

-For more detailed instructions, see our article on how to add table of contents in WordPress.
+For more detailed instructions, see our article on how to add a table of contents in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.